cap-js/docs/java/query-api.md

 ### Entity References {#entity-refs}

 Entity references specify entity sets.
 They can be used to define the target entity set of a [CQL](../cds/cql) statement.
-They can either be defined inline using lambda expressions in the Query Builder (see [Target Entity Sets](#target-entity-sets)) or via the `CQL.entity` method.
+They can either be defined inline using lambda expressions in the Query Builder (see [Target Entity Sets](#target-entity-sets)) or via the `CQL.entity` method, which is available in an untyped and a typed version using the generated [model interfaces](../java/advanced#model-interfaces).
 The following example shows an entity reference describing the set of *authors* that have published books in the year 2020:

 ```java
 import com.sap.cds.ql.CQL;